bfinl/STSI/ReadMe_FullVersion.txt

 To avoid potential issues, one can remove the path of other versions of these toolboxes from the MATLAB path.
 Please put Tensorlab, EEGLAB, and FieldTrip toolbox into the 'ToolBox_External' folder for the code to load.

 •	Setting up the path
-The startup_patient.m is the script to set up relevant paths.
-The current version assumes the working directory is E:\STSI_CodesAndNotes\STSI_Codes\, if your drive is different, please edit the startup script: ...\Codes\startup_patient.m
+The file '...\Codes\startup_patient.m' is the script to set up relevant paths.

-And change the variable MainPath = 'E:\STSI_CodesAndNotes\STSI_Codes\' to your own directory.
+Important note: Please open this file and and change the variable MainPath = 'E:\STSI_CodesAndNotes\STSI_Codes\' to the directory where this repository is stored.

+For example, if everything is saved in a folder with path 'D:\STSI-main\', then please change the variable MainPath = 'D:\STSI-main\'

 •	Explanation of the subfolders
 Codes: the example codes from one patient.
 The functions and code related to the algorithms are stored in Folder ‘RelevantFunctions’.